Uradel: Germany

-Ministeriales mostly rose by elevation to the knightly status.
-Knightings were usually granted to squires having bravely fought as armored horsemen in a battle, yet sometimes also to simple men-at-arms.
-A ministeriales family however was considered a "knightly family" only after three subsequent generations of knights (or at least of leading a "knightly way of life", including equal marriage).
+Ministeriales generally advanced through elevation into the knightly estate.
+Knighthood was most commonly conferred upon squires who had distinguished themselves in battle as armoured horsemen, though it was at times also granted to men of more modest standing in military service.
+A ministerial lineage, however, came to be recognised as fully knightly only after several successive generations had maintained the status and way of life of the knightly nobility, including the practice of socially equal marriage alliances.
 Since it is a coincidence from what period of time documents have been received or not, the initially more strict definition, as described in Der Große Brockhaus in 1928 (vol. 1, s.v.
 "Adel"), which required an attestation prior to the year 1350 to establish Uradel status, has been extended to the year 1400 because even the knightly families documented as dating from the Late Middle Ages (between about 1350 and 1400) are likely to have had already at least a century of possessing that status.
 Many have in fact risen to noble or knightly status already before 1300.